chop-dbhi/studycentric/README.md

 1. [requests](http://docs.python-requests.org/en/latest/) >= 1.2.0
 1. [django](https://www.djangoproject.com/) (tested with 1.5)
 1. [pydicom](https://code.google.com/p/pydicom/) >= 0.9.8
 1. [gdcm](http://gdcm.sourceforge.net/wiki/index.php/Main_Page) with python wrappers >= 2.2.3.
 See installation instructions in the INSTALL.txt file that comes with the source package (the instructions on the wiki are not as complete).
-Or see the section (installing gdcm in a virtualenv)[#installing-gdcm-in-a-virtualenv] for assistance installing gdcm.
+Or see the section [installing gdcm in a virtualenv](#installing-gdcm-in-a-virtualenv) for assistance installing gdcm.
 On Linux and OS X, the following were required to build.
  1. swig >= 2.0.9
  1. cmake